hjiang13/LoopTreeBuildingPass/README.md

-# LoopTreeBuildingPass
+# LoopTreeGeneration
-An LLVM pass designed to build a complete loop tree of programs
+A project aiming to build a complete loop tree of programs